Kindle Fire HDX Review

 Kindle Fire HDX is the first tablet to be powered by the 2.2 GHZ quad-core Snapdragon processor, making it possible for the tablet to clock in at over 2 GHz.This processors provide up to three times more processing power in addition to 2GB of RAM for fast app launches, faster website load times, smooth multi-tasking and improved general performance.
 It runs on “Kindle OS 3.0 Mojito” which is a fork of open source version of Android 4.2.2.
 This makes it compatible with most Android apps, although it ha entirely a completely different interface.

 The HDX runs on Amazon’s Silk browser which is simulated for cloud-based pre-fetching of web pages.
 It also feature relatively good graphics for playing games like Asphalt 8, although some games may appear not ready for the new higher-resolution screen with equally high-res graphics.
 It also features updated email, calendar and contacts with similar capabilities as those available in Android 4.2.2.

 The Amazon Kindle Fire HDX is the most user-friendly, easy to use, high quality tablet in the market.
 If you are intimidated by today’s technologies, this is a terrific choice for you, as long as you are willing to media purchases from Amazon stores.
 The difference between the Kindle Fire and Google’s Nexus 7 is really one of philosophy.
-The Nexus 7 is a blank slate which you can customize to your whims.
-The Kindle Fire is a cheerful personal shopper.
-We’re PCVerge.com, thus the Editors’ Choice goes to the more versatile and flexible Google Nexus 7.
-However, if the configurations and support for Android 4.3 is a bit too much of a pill to swallow, the Kindle Fire (with the ever-available Mayday advisors) will go down as easy as a spoonful of honey.
+The Nexus 7 is a blank slate which you can customize to your whims, while the Kindle Fire is a cheerful personal shopper.